Earn your Ph.D. and prepare to be a scholar leader in Elementary Education in Mathematics and Science (EEMS).

 Why Elementary Education in Mathematics and Science at NC State:

-The doctoral program area of study focused on the Elementary Education in Mathematics and Science aims to prepare scholars with expertise in elementary mathematics education OR elementary science education.
-Students in the elementary learning sciences program engage in coursework, research studies and practical experiences that deepen their knowledge and understanding of teaching and learning, specifically focusing on children’s and teachers’ learning in mathematics or science.
+The doctoral program focused on Elementary Education in Mathematics and Science (EEMS) aims to prepare scholars with expertise in elementary mathematics education OR elementary science education.
+Students in the EEMS program engage in coursework, research studies, and practical experiences that deepen their knowledge and understanding of teaching and learning, specifically focusing on children’s and teachers’ learning in mathematics or science.

 Master Level Courses (Transfer or Complete as part of PhD)

-- Courses to transfer must be equivalent to the six courses required for the K-6 Mathematics or Science Specialist graduate level add-on courses.
+Courses to transfer must be equivalent to six courses for Elementary Mathematics Add-on OR six courses for Elementary Science Add-on

 - Scholar Leader 1: Diversity and Equity in Schools and Communities